-Disabled people often struggle to find opportunities to take part in inclusive sports, leisure and development activities and in particular outdoor activities.
-Horse-riding and other horse-based activities can offer these opportunities and research shows they have real positive impact on physical and mental health, skills acquisition, social interaction, self-esteem and self-confidence.
+People with disabilities and additional needs often struggle to find opportunities to take part in inclusive sports, leisure and development activities and in particular outdoor activities.
+Horse-riding and other animal-based activities can offer these opportunities and research shows they have real positive impact on physical and mental health, skills acquisition, social interaction, self-esteem and self-confidence.

 Monitoring and feedback shows that the work of Conquest Centre gives huge benefits to clients, for example:

 - ‘RESULTS’ pictured opposite: For the third year running (in 2019) Conquest Centre used the Riding for the Disabled Association (RDA) Outcomes Tracker to assess the impact of its work on 19 young clients over an 8-week period.
 The results showed that within one term of beginning lessons, 100% of clients had made improvements in confidence, physical changes, communication and horsemanship, 83% had made improvements in their enjoyment of riding and 94% had made improvements in relationships and their ability to relate to others.

 - A client survey conducted in November 2019 demonstrated a range of positive effects from our work.
 For example, 84% of clients responding said Conquest Centre helps them to learn and make new friends, 82% said Conquest Centre helps them to get fit and healthy, 100% said they have fun at Conquest, 94% said that they enjoy being around horses and feel happy being at the Centre and 87% said they feel more relaxed after their visit.